Why Clients Choose Me

 Why Me?

 I’ve been working in business for more than 30 years.
-Over that time, I have built a lot of products.
-I enjoy it, but it’s not my favorite thing.
-I prefer building people.
+Over that time, I have built a lot of businesses and launched a lot of products.

 I started my first company at the age of 17.
 I was supposed to be in High School but that wasn’t working out for me.

-A few years later I moved to New York City.
+I moved to New York City, as one does.
 I worked on Wall Street for a while.
-After that I got a job in a Madison Avenue advertising agency.
-I enjoyed creative people and client service and stuck around those kinds of places for a long time.
+Later, I got a job in a Madison Avenue advertising agency.
+I enjoyed being around creative people and working in client service, and I stuck around those kinds of places for a long time.

 I became a manager for the first time around the age of 24.
-It was around this time I noticed UPS putting their URL on the side of their delivery trucks.
-I thought this was a questionable move, and that nobody would know what they were for.
+It was around this time I noticed UPS putting their URL on the side of their delivery trucks

 I joined a product design firm that had merged a web agency with a motion graphics studio.
 It was a dodgy outfit, for sure.
 I became CTO of that company and before long I was leading multi-million dollar projects.

-I was pretty terrified.
+I was a little terrified.
 The people who I worked with at this company were the most talented I have ever met.
 Looking back, I think we were all suffering from impostor syndrome.
 I can confess this now — nobody was faking it more than me.

 Over ten or so years we grew Schematic to over 400 people.
 We made a lot of mistakes.
 WPP bought the company and it became their flagship digital arm.
 I think in my client service career I worked on over 1,000 engagements for the web, mobile and other digital platforms.
-At its height I was leading a team of around 100 people.
+At its height I was leading a team of around 100 people, resonsible for double-digit quarterly revenue growth, and personally managing a book of business over $10MM.

 I eventually left and in 2011, I joined a tiny startup called Typekit.
 It was almost immediately acquired by Adobe.
 This was as the Creative Cloud transition was accelerating and just about to achieve escape velocity.
-It was a very exciting experience.
+It was a very exciting experience to help build our tiny SAAS software into a business with hundreds of millions in ARR.

 Adobe concentrated its typographic teams under the Typekit leaders.
 I became General Manager of the combined team of about 50.
 I was with this team for a little less than a decade as it evolved from a startup to a corporate center of cloud excellence.
-I learned a lot during this time.
+I built millions of revenue around these products and I learned a lot about enterprise sales during this time.

 As General Manager, I was responsible for all Adobe font products and technology.
 I left Adobe in 2019 to start Business Letters and the Safe @ Work community.
 Since then I’ve split my time between coaching, writing, and some product and people management jobs.